 Gauss: The unit of measure describing the strength of a magnetic field.
-Near the earth surface, the magnetic field measures approximately 0.5 gauss (0.1 Tesla).
+Near the earth surface, the magnetic field measures approximately 0.5 gauss (0.1 Telsa).
 See also Tesla.

-General Conformity Rule: Federal, state, tribal, and local governments work in air quality nonattainment or maintenance areas to ensure that federal actions conform to the initiatives established in the applicable state implementation plan or tribal implementation plan.
+General Conformity Rule: Federal regulation requiring that a federal agency's action in an air quality nonattainment or maintenance area conforms to the initiatives established in the applicable state implementation plan or tribal implementation plan.

-General Plan: A planning document, usually at the city or county level, which encapsulates policies for land use and development over a specified period of time.
+General Plan: A planning document, usually at the city or county level, that encapsulates policies for land use and development over a specified period of time.
 A general plan may be supplemented by specific plans that address land use and development policies for specific portions of a planning jurisdiction, such as historic districts or areas slated for redevelopment.